Skip to content

 Available with any of the following subscriptions, except where noted:

-After you set up HubSpot payments (HubSpot's native payment processing option) or connect your Stripe account for payment processing, you can start collecting payments in HubSpot using invoices, payment links, and quotes directly within your unified customer platform.
-It's also possible to record manual payments on invoices without needing to connect a payment processor, whilst integrations, such as QuickBooks Online, will also record payments where applicable.
+After you set up HubSpot payments or connect your Stripe account for payment processing, you can start collecting payments in HubSpot using invoices, payment links, and quotes directly within your customer platform.
+It's also possible to record manual payments on invoices without needing to connect a payment processor, while integrations, such as QuickBooks Online, will also record payments where applicable.

 When you collect a payment through any of those methods, the payment details are stored in a payment record.
-You can manage your collected payments in HubSpot by issuing refunds, resending receipts, and downloading reports of your payments and payouts.
+Below, learn more about managing your collected payments in HubSpot, including how to issue refunds, resend receipts, and download reports of your payments and payouts.

-To manage payments, you must be a user with Super Admin permissions or Manage payments and subscriptions access.
-Any user with Manage payments and subscriptions access can view transaction and payout history, download payment and payout reports, resend receipts, cancel subscriptions, and issue refunds.
+Permissions required Super Admin or Manage payments and subscriptions permissions are required to manage payments.
+Users with Manage payments and subscriptions access can view transaction and payout history, download payment and payout reports, resend receipts, cancel subscriptions, and issue refunds.

-To measure the performance of your payments, learn how to create a payments revenue dashboard.
+To measure the performance of your payments, learn more about creating a payments revenue dashboard.

-Please note: HubSpot payments is HubSpot's native payment processing option, designed to seamlessly integrate with your customer platform.
-HubSpot payments is only available to companies based in the United States, the United Kingdom, and Canada, with Starter, Professional, and Enterprise accounts.
+Please note: HubSpot payments is HubSpot's payment processing option and is only available to companies based in the United States, the United Kingdom, and Canada, who are in a Starter, Professional, or Enterprise account.
 Stripe payment processing is available for all subscriptions, and available internationally, with some exceptions.
-You can also connect your existing Stripe account.
+You can connect your existing Stripe account.

 Collect payments